kimnle/T2A2-APIWebServer/readme.md

     reviews = db.relationship("Review", back_populates="user", cascade="all, delete")
 ```

-Querying: Retrieve data from the database using various query methods and filtering options.
+Querying: Retrieve and manipulate data from the database by constructing and executing queries using various criteria, filters, and sorting options.

 ```py
 @user_bp.route("/", methods=["GET"])